jonhan8352/DiscordGreetingBot/README.md

 ```
 Now you can create the list of random message to be send with following code.
 ```
       responses = ["I'm doing well, thank you!", "I'm feeling great, thank you!", "I'm fine.
 How about you?", "I'm good.
 Anything I can do for you?", "I'm doing well.
-And you?] await ctx.send(random.choice(responses))
+And you?"] await ctx.send(random.choice(responses))
     else:
         await ctx.send("This command can only be used in a specific channel.")